matteomanzini/BigDataComputing/Homework 3/README.md

 #### OUTPUT results
 The program prints:
-- The input parameters provided as command-line arguments
+- The input parameters provided as command-line arguments;
 - The number of processed items, that is, |Σ|;
 - The number of distinct items in Σ;
 - The average relative error of the frequency estimates provided by CM for the top-K heavy hitters;